garyciampa/GitHubCoPilotVSCodePrimer/README.md

 <img src="https://docs.github.com/assets/images/search/copilot-action.png" width="432" height="250">

-**Ultimately, the developer is pilot-in-command, PIC**, therefore applying logic and thought to the desired outcome is **REQUIRED** before accepting code suggestions.

-## Section 5a: Start prompting CoPilot to verify **POST** query & request header propertiesby machine learning that helps you write code faster and with less effort.
-This README provides an overview of GitHub Copilot's features and guides you through the process of getting started with it using Visual Studio Code.

 ## Section 1: Introduction & Features for GitHub CoPilot

 GitHub Copilot is designed to enhance your coding experience with the following key features: